rtCamp/amphtml/docs/bento-by-example/example-2-greetings.md

 -   Executes **_synchronously_** after DOM is created or updated.
 -   **_Paint will be done only after `useLayoutEffect` finishes execution._**

 > It is assumed that you have gone through [Example 1](./example-1-hello-world.md) to how to create a Bento Component.
+Use similar steps for this example.

 Let's understand difference between `useEffect` and `useLayoutEffect` by Example to greet user based on time: